 Several Local Study Day events were held in 2013, with the last in that year taking place on 22nd November at the Charles Hastings Centre, Worcester.
 This exciting, practical one-day event looked at the nature of disorders covered by the term "FASD"; how those disorders impacted upon not only the affected individual but the family, carers and professionals around them; and the reality of the implications for education, healthcare and social work practice.
 The speakers were Dr Mary Mather and Julia Brown.

-The programme of events for the Forum continues throughout 2014.
+The programme of events for the Forum continued throughout 2014.
 We held a one-day conference in Leeds with Dr Raja Mukherjee on Thursday, 20th March at Headingley Stadium, Leeds.

-Also in Brighton, there will be a one day meeting in October 2014 focusing on "Conception to 6 years", to be hosted by Dr Neil Aiton.
-More details to follow...
+Also in Brighton, there was a one day meeting in October 2014 focusing on "Conception to 6 years", to be hosted by Dr Neil Aiton.

 << Go Back